General corporate information about the Biotec Pharmacon ASA. Click a subject below to read more.

 - Corporate assembly and Board, composition and independence

 The Company has no corporate assembly.
-According to the Articles of Association, the Board must consist of between 5 and 8 members, as decided by the Annual General Meeting, of which the shareholders must elect at least 4 and a maximum of 7.
+According to the Articles of Association, the Board must consist of between 5 and 8 members, of which the shareholders must elect at least 4 and a maximum of 7.
 The Board has currently 5 shareholder- and 1 employee-elected members.
 The Board members are considered independent of the Company’s main shareholders.

-Directors of the Board are elected by the Annual General Meeting in accordance with the Company’s Articles of the Association.
-The Director’s term (election period) is up to two years.
+Directors of the Board are elected by the Annual General Meeting in accordance with the Company’s Articles of Association.
+The Director’s term (election period) should not exceed two years.
 Information about the Directors is available on the Company’s website.

 The Board has the overall responsibility for managing, supervising the daily management and operations of the Company.
 Instructions have been prepared for the Board’s work.
-At the beginning of each year, the Board determines a plan for its work covering matters the Board is required by legislation and regulation to consider and other topics that are essential for the Board to follow-up.
+At the end of each year, the Board determines a plan for its work covering matters the Board is required by legislation and regulation to consider and other topics that are essential for the Board to follow-up in the following year.

-There exists job descriptions for the CEO and other senior managers.
+There subsists job descriptions for the CEO and other senior managers.
 The Board evaluates its own work and competence at least once a year.
 The evaluation is submitted to the Nomination Committee.
-The Board will evaluate the work of the CEO and other senior managers at least once per year.
+The Board, together with the Compensation Committee evaluates the work of the CEO and other senior managers at least once per year.
 This includes evaluating the achievement of pre-defined and agreed goals.
-The Board had 9 board meetings in 2015.

-The Board has established a Compensation Committee to consider reimbursement for senior managers and an Audit Committee.
+The Board has established a Compensation Committee and an Audit Committee.
 Both committees have three independent members chosen amongst the Board members.
-The Audit Committee is a preparatory body to assist the Board in meeting its responsibilities with regard to financial reporting, auditing and internal control.
-Specific instructions have been prepared for the work of the Compensation and Audit Committees.
-Preparatory Board committees are also appointed in other cases where it is considered appropriate.
+The Audit Committee is a preparatory body to assist the Board in meeting its responsibilities with regard to financial reporting, auditing and internal control while the Compensation Committee consider reimbursement for the CEO and senior managers.
+Specific instructions have been prepared for the work of both Committees.

 Senior management representatives of the parent Company have been appointed as Directors of the Group’s subsidiaries.